nismod/transport/README.md

 *	Interventions such as new road development, road expansion with new lanes, and congestion charging zones can be dynamically implemented in each simulated year.
 *	The model can output various metrics on the road link level (e.g. road capacity utilisation, peak hour travel times), zonal level (e.g. vehicle kilometres, EV electricity consumption), inter-zonal level (e.g. predicted vehicle flows, average travel times, average travel costs) and national level (e.g. total CO2 emissions, total energy consumptions).
 The outputs are in csv and shapefile format, allowing them to be visualised with a software of choice.

+### Rail Model Key Features
+*	NISMOD v2 Transport Model also includes a national-scale rail model for predicting future station usage demand.
+*  It currently uses station usage data for 3054 stations covering National Rail, London Underground, Docklands Light Railway, London Trams (previously Croydon Tramlink), Manchester Metrolink, and Tyne & Wear (Newcastle) Metro.
+*	Elasticity-based demand model predicts station usage (entry + exit) from exogenous inputs including: population, GVA, rail fare index, generalised journey time (GJT) index and car trip costs.
+*	Car trip costs can be provided as an input or calculated from the outputs of the NISMOD road model.
+*	Elasticities of rail fares and GJT vary per elasticity zone (London Travelcard, South-East, PTE, other).
+*  The model implements a policy intervention for building new rail stations in future years.

 The UK transport sector has links with other sectors:
 * *Energy*: energy consumption, fuel price, electrification of vehicles, fuel transport, power outage (rail and air disruption).